makyo/writing/work/claw17/disappearance.md

 And then tide rolls out, and the town settles back down into its ground state.
 Grains of sand compact nicely when left to dry, a comfortable stasis until the next high tide.

 In the midst of it all, the regulars provide a sense of weight, anchoring high and low tide to provide a sense of continuity.
 There's Adam, of course, and Stefan.
 I suppose I'm slipping into that role, too.
+We are the wave-polished stones.

 And there's Aurora.